Cray-HPE/docs-csm/install/pre-installation.md

    tar -zxvf  "${PITDATA}/csm-${CSM_RELEASE}.tar.gz" -C ${PITDATA}
    ```

+1. (`pit#`) ***CSM 1.6.0 Only*** At this time, the metal-ipxe 1.6.0 pre-install hotfix is required.
+Please review the current field notices for the hotfix.
+   This hotfix will insert a new metal-ipxe RPM into the extracted tarball.

+    > ***NOTE*** CSM 1.5.1 and later do NOT need to run this.
+The metal-ipxe RPM is already included in their tarballs.

 1. (`pit#`) Install/update the RPMs necessary for the CSM installation.

    > ***NOTE*** `--no-gpg-checks` is used because the repository contained within the tarball does not provide a GPG key.